Slavic languages: Differentiation

-The Proto-Slavic language originated in the area of modern Ukraine and Belarus mostly overlapping with the northern part of Indoeuropean Urheimat, which is within the boundaries of modern Ukraine and Southern Federal District of Russia.
+The Proto-Slavic language originated in the area of modern Ukraine and Belarus mostly overlapping with the northern part of the Proto-Indo-European homeland, whichaccording to the Kurgan hypothesisis within the boundaries of modern Ukraine and Southern Federal District of Russia.

 The Proto-Slavic language existed until around AD 500.
 By the 7th century, it had broken apart into large dialectal zones.
 There are no reliable hypotheses about the nature of the subsequent breakups of West and South Slavic.
 East Slavic is generally thought to converge to one Old East Slavic language of Kievan Rus, which existed until at least the 12th century.

 Linguistic differentiation was accelerated by the dispersion of the Slavic peoples over a large territory, which in Central Europe exceeded the current extent of Slavic-speaking majorities.
 Written documents of the 9th, 10th, and 11th centuries already display some local linguistic features.
 For example, the Freising manuscripts show a language that contains some phonetic and lexical elements peculiar to Slovene dialects (e.g. rhotacism, the word krilatec).
 The Freising manuscripts are the first Latin-script continuous text in a Slavic language.

 The migration of Slavic speakers into the Balkans in the declining centuries of the Byzantine Empire expanded the area of Slavic speech, but the pre-existing writing (notably Greek) survived in this area.
 The arrival of the Hungarians in Pannonia in the 9th century interposed non-Slavic speakers between South and West Slavs.
 Frankish conquests completed the geographical separation between these two groups, also severing the connection between Slavs in Moravia and Lower Austria (Moravians) and those in present-day Styria, Carinthia, East Tyrol in Austria, and in the provinces of modern Slovenia, where the ancestors of the Slovenes settled during first colonization.